fatmasevinck/enetLTS/paper/paper.md

 The evaluation criterion results belong to the candidates of tuning parameters is avaliable in a heatmap if the arguman `crit.plot` is assigned to `"TRUE"` (which is omitted here).
 To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option.

-Plot functions are re-organized to be suitable for binary regression.
+Similarly, `plotCoef.enetLTS()` visualizes the coefficients.
+The other plot functions are re-organized for binary regression.
 In `plotResid.enetLTS()`, residuals are turned into the deviances and this plot function produces two plots which are deviances vs index and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
 Some of these plots are demonstrated in Figure \ref{fig:ResidDiagbinom}.

 ![Examples of plot functions of deviances (left); diagnostic (right) for binary regression\label{fig:ResidDiagbinom}](JOSSbinomResidDiagNCI60.png)